grafana/k6-docs/grafana-cloud/docs/sources/cloud-scripting-extras/cloud-environment-variables.md

 > **IMPORTANT**
 >
-> Cloud environment variables are currently not available from Grafana Cloud k6.
+> The environment variables view is currently not available in Grafana Cloud.
+We are working on it.
 >
-> We are working on it.
-Meanwhile, you can use this functionality by logging in to [k6 Cloud](https://app.k6.io/).
+> Meanwhile, you can manage environment variables by logging in to [k6 Cloud](https://app.k6.io/) and accessing them in your Grafana Cloud k6 tests.

 Environment Variables are key-value pairs that you configure at the organization level.